lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

       :lineno-match:
       :start-after: marker-6

+The final additions to the ``SConscript`` file is a few lines of code that are directly copy-and-pasted from your previous tutorial ``SConscript`` file.
+Note, however, that these final lines of code are outside of the ``for`` loop that containted the previous snippets code.

 A ``diff`` against the ``SConscript`` file from :ref:`tutorial_include_files_waves` is included below to help identify the changes made in this tutorial.